 Perspective is everything in design.
 If something you’ve drawn has a perfect perspective, it will help your work look more realistic; alternately, Pablo Picasso made history by drawing with a very skewed sense of the reality around him.

 Isometric drawing is as much of a science as anything, though.
 It has a very strict set of rules when it comes to what goes where.
 That’s pretty difficult to sit down and draw yourself, but when it comes to Photoshop, you can create a guide for anything.

-In this Photoshop tutorial, we’re going to set out a perfect isometric grid before we build a world on hexagonally facing lines.
+In this Photoshop tutorial, we’re going to set out a perfect isometric grid before we build a world on hexagonally facing lines (be sure to back up your designs in cloud storage).
 In this London-inspired image, we’re going to trace the Thames isometrically, and even create isometric versions of landmarks.
 You’ll find that anything can be created on this grid, since it simply holds cubic shapes together.
 Curves can simply be drawn from corner to corner.

 Everything in the image is going to follow this structure too.
 You can use images to copy, you can follow our steps religiously or you can design your own icons following isometric patterns.
 It’s entirely up to you – within the limits of isometry, of course.